Pokémon the Movie: Genesect and the Legend Awakened: Plot

-The Pokémon trainers Ash Ketchum, Iris, and Cilan visit Pokémon Hills, a nature park surrounded by a city.
+Pokémon trainers Ash Ketchum, Iris, and Cilan visit Pokémon Hills, a nature park surrounded by a city.
 While there, Ash quickly befriends a lost Genesect, a Pokémon that people brought back to life from fossils after being extinct for 300 million years.
 Ash offers to help the Genesect get back to its home.
-A red Genesect attacks Ash and forces the friendly Genesect to attack him as well.
-Mewtwo, another Pokémon created by people, blocks the attack, saving Ash, Cilan, and Iris's lives.
+A red Genesect suddenly attacks Ash and forces the friendly Genesect to attack him as well.
+Mewtwo, another Pokémon created by people, blocks the attack, saving Ash, Cilan, and Iris' lives.
 The Genesect, not realizing the humans survived, leave.

 That night, five Genesect take over the center of Pokémon Hills, driving out the other Pokémon and building a giant nest near some Panna Lotuses (a flower that existed in their home 300 million years ago) to turn it into their new home.
 This threatens the substation under Pokémon Hills, along with the city's power supply.
 Mewtwo, having been told about the Genesect's rampage, appears.
-Mewtwo tells the red Genesect not to hurt the other Pokémon, but it refuses to listen, and the two embark on a high-speed chase around the city.
+It tells the red Genesect not to hurt the other Pokémon, but it refuses to listen, and the two embark on a high-speed chase around the city.

-Meanwhile, the Pokémon native to Pokémon Hills fight the three Genesect and begin to overwhelm them.
-The red Genesect then returns to protect them.
+Meanwhile, the Pokémon native to Pokémon Hills fight the three Genesect and begin to overwhelm them, and the red Genesect then returns to protect them.
 The friendly Genesect saves Ash by taking an attack from the other Genesect, causing it to collapse.
 Mewtwo fights the four remaining Genesect and gains the upper hand.
 However, in the process the nest is set on fire.

 Ash's Oshawott, together with the Pokémon of Pokémon Hills, help to put out the flames, and save three of the Genesect, who realize that the other Pokémon are not their enemies and save Ash from a falling beam.
 Ash, along with the four Genesect other than the red Genesect, run between Mewtwo and the red Genesect to stop them from fighting.
 The red Genesect claims that they are all its enemies and fires an attack, but Mewtwo blocks it takes it into space.
 In awe of the beauty it originated from, the red Genesect realizes that all people and Pokémon are friends.
 Unable to survive there, Mewtwo and the red Genesect begin to fall.
 Oshawott and the wild Pokémon create a giant ball of water to cushion Mewtwo and the red Genesect's fall.
 By morning, Eric restores the power.

 Ash realizes that the perfect place for the Genesect to live is Absentia National Park, the only place where Panna Lotuses still grow naturally.
 Ash, Iris, Cilan, and Eric take the Genesect there, where they start building another nest.